Mary's husband bred and raised several species of parrots for 9 years. Here he explains the best practices for handling and caring for them.

-A. Just because you eat it doesn't mean it is right for your macaw.
-Salty, fried, and sugary foods shouldn't be given to birds.
-For drinking, offer just water which is changed at least daily.
+Just because you eat something doesn't mean it is right for your macaw.
+Don't give your birds salty, fried, or sugary foods.
+For drinking, offer just water that is changed at least daily.
 I have seen people give their parrots, alcohol, tea, and coffee.
-The health of their bird suffers for this.
-Obesity is not just a problem in humans, it's also seen in birds.
-In the wild birds would have a concave chest.
+The health of their bird suffers as a result.
+Obesity is not just a problem in humans.
+In the wild, birds would have a concave chest.
 The vast majority of pet parrots are grossly overweight.

 What Type of Housing Is Best for My Bird?

-A. If you're going to keep your bird in a cage, it should be large enough for the bird to turn without hitting its tail feathers and to stretch its wings.
-Avoid wooden cages, although they look good, they aren't suitable as the bird would chew through it.
+If you're going to keep your bird in a cage, it should be large enough for the bird to turn without hitting its tail feathers and to stretch its wings.
+Avoid wooden cages; although they look good, they aren't suitable as the bird would chew through them.
 Opt for thick, steel wire, with gaps of a maximum of an inch.
 The locking mechanism should be a bolt action that the bird can't open.
-The bird will often watch and will learn how to open it if this occurs, opt for a padlock.
+The bird will often watch and learn how to open it if this occurs, opt for a padlock.

 The perch inside should be about two inches in diameter, with slots in each end to fit into the cage bars.
 The perch should be secure and not loose or wobbly.
-Place a couple extra pieces of wood in the cage for the bird to chew on.
+Place a couple of extra pieces of wood in the cage for the bird to chew on.
 They must have wood to chew to keep their beaks trim.
-Placement of the cage should be a couple inches off the wall with no electrical cables that the bird could possibly reach.
-Sometimes, they flick food off their beaks, and this extra distance should keep it from any hitting the walls.
-The feeding bowls should be 4-inch stainless steel bowls attached with the holders they normally come with.
+The placement of the cage should be a couple of inches off the wall with no electrical cables that the bird could reach.
+Sometimes, they flick food off their beaks, and this extra distance should keep it from hitting the walls.
+The feeding bowls should be 4-inch stainless steel bowls attached with the holders.

 As well as a cage, you can use a parrot stand.
-Be aware, you must trust your parrot.
+Be aware that you must trust your parrot.
 This should be done initially with the bird's wings clipped.
 Never chain the bird's leg to the perch as it could cause serious injury to the bird.

-Food at one end and water at the other.
-Unless your bird is perched trained it should be caged when you go out, as this could cause injury to the bird and destruction of your home.
+Place food at one end and water at the other.
+Unless your bird is perched trained, it should be caged when you go out, as this could cause injury to the bird and destruction of your home.

 Again, the macaw needs wood to chew on.
-It is a good idea to remove the perch and replace it with another piece the same diameter.
+It is good to remove the perch and replace it with another piece of the same diameter.
 Dried but not rotten wood is best.
-Hardwood is preferable to a soft wood.
+Hardwood is preferable to softwood.

-In the area below, the perch is a tray where you can put the paper to assist in the clean up of bird droppings and discarded food.
-It's best to change this every day to avoid any smells.
+In the area below the perch is a tray where you can put the paper to assist in the clean-up of bird droppings and discarded food.
+It's best to change this every day to avoid any smells and flies.

 Are Macaws Endangered in the Wild?

-Q. How do we know that we are buying a bird that isn't endangered?
-How do I make sure my bird is hand-reared by a reputable breeder?
+How do you know that you are buying a bird that isn't endangered?
+How do you make sure your bird is hand-reared by a reputable breeder?

-A. If you are offered a wild caught bird, it will usually show fear, aggression and possibly start screaming.
+If you are offered a wild caught bird, it will usually show fear and aggression and possibly start screaming.
 A hand-reared bird may show apprehension and just sit and look at you.
 If the birds are caged, simply try and offer a piece of fruit and watch the bird's reaction.
-A hand-reared bird which has been accustom to people will likely take this from you.
+A hand-reared bird which has been accustomed to people will likely take this from you.